Rishav-12/open-cv-projects/README.md

 Two simple computer vision projects with Python OpenCV
 - Colour Detection
 - Movement Detection
+- Image Thresholding

-These projects were inspired by the YouTube channel Programming Hero
+These projects were inspired by the YouTube channels Programming Hero and NeuralNine